google/testrun/README.md

 The contributing requirements can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
 In short, checkout the [Google CLA](https://cla.developers.google.com/) site to get started.

 ## FAQ :raising_hand:
+1) I have an issue with installing/upgrading Testrun, what do I do?

+  Sometimes, issues may arise when installing or upgrading Testrun - this may happen due to one of many reasons due to the nature of the application.
+However, most of the time, it can be resolved by following a full Testrun re-install by using these commands:
+   - ```sudo docker system prune -a```
+   - ```sudo apt install ./testrun-*.deb```

-1) What device networking functionality is validated by Testrun?
+2) What device networking functionality is validated by Testrun?

   Best practices and requirements for IoT devices are constantly changing due to technological advances and discovery of vulnerabilities.
   The current expectations for IoT devices on Google deployments can be found in the [Application Security Requirements for IoT Devices](https://partner-security.withgoogle.com/docs/iot_requirements).
   Testrun aims to automate as much of the Application Security Requirements as possible.

-2) What services are provided on the virtual network?
+3) What services are provided on the virtual network?

   The following are network services that are containerized and accessible to the device under test though are likely to change over time:
  - DHCP in failover configuration with internet connectivity